KechrisLab/kechrislab.github.io/background/index.md

 Research Assistant
 Department of Statistics
 University of California Los Angeles
-{% endcapture %}